Budget Kitchen Makeover

 - Painted the upper cabinets with Benjamin Moore Advanced paint in Dove White

-- Painted the lower cabinets with Benjamin Moore Advanced paint in Kendall Charcoal
+- Lower cabinets painted with Benjamin Moore Advanced paint in Kendall Charcoal

 - Painted the walls with Glidden paint in Smooth Stone

-- Painted a faux marble finish on the countertops using Stix primer, Glidden flat white paint and charcoal craft paint and a Giani brand Top Coat
+- Created a faux marble finish on the countertops using Stix primer, Glidden flat white paint, and charcoal craft paint, and a Giani brand Top Coat

 - Installed recessed lighting in bulkheads